 Is baby-led weaning a choking hazard?

-A lot of people may be concerned that going straight for solid, chunky foods may present a choking hazard to your baby.
-I myself got a lot of worried looks and well-meaning “advice” that I was endangering my baby’s health.
-I can categorically assure you that it is no more a choking risk than spoon-feeding your baby purée – in fact, it is likely to be LESS of a risk than soft foods, since the baby is control of the feeding themselves.
+A lot of people are concerned that going straight for solid, chunky foods presents a choking hazard to your baby.
+Baby-led weaning is no more a choking risk than spoon-feeding your baby purée.
+In fact, it’s less of a risk than soft foods, since the baby is control of feeding themselves.

-As long as your baby is sitting up straight and is controlling their own food intake, therefore able to control their own chewing and swallowing functions at the same time as putting the food in their mouth, they are perfectly safe.
+As long as your baby is sitting up straight and is controlling their own food intake, they are perfectly safe.

-What alarms people, however, is the gag reflex being regularly triggered during BLW.
-The gag reflex, as you most likely know, is a spasm of the throat that is triggered by the presence of a large object in one or more specific places in the mouth and/or throat.
+What alarms people is the gag reflex being regularly triggered during BLW.
+The gag reflex is a throat spasm triggered by an object in the mouth or throat.

-In babies, the gag reflex is triggered much further forward than it is in adults and so they are more likely to gag in their initial feeding stages.
-This reflex is present in babies to the degree it is precisely so that the body can reject anything it can’t swallow and digest.
+In babies, the gag reflex is triggered much further forward than it is in adults.
+For this reason they are more likely to gag in early feeding.

-Gagging is NOT the same as choking, however, and although it looks and sounds alarming sometimes, it honestly poses no threat to your baby’s wellbeing.
+Gagging is NOT the same as choking, however.
+Although it looks and sounds alarming sometimes, it honestly poses no threat to your baby’s wellbeing.

 What age can you start baby-led weaning?